 2. Change the default options

-SSH default options are controlled via the
+SSH default options are controlled via the config file located in

-/etc/ssh/sshd_config file.
+/etc/ssh/sshd_config.
 The default options are common knowledge in most computing environments, so it’s a good practice to change some settings to protect your systems.

 Change default port